May 2nd, 2019

 I did not have much of an agenda for miles on this day and there were plenty of distractions in the area: hotsprings, a store with wifi, and cliff dwellings.
 I first went for a soak in the hotsprings.
 Then I packed my stuff, discovering that my socks were frozen solid.
 By this time the sun was just hitting and so I strapped them to my pack and shoved my feet in my cold shoes.
 My underwear were wet too from the hotsprings…this is just to describe some of the discomforts of thru-hiking.
 I have no extra clothes, no towel, etc.

 Mike, the father, drove us over to the cliff dwellings and pointed out some petroglyphs along the way.
 All the while, he explained the family heritage.
-Doc Campbell settled in valley origionally and opened the store.
+Doc Campbell settled in the valley originally and opened the store.
 He had 4 kids, one of which is Allen, the hotsprings manager.
 Mike’s wife is Allen’s niece.
 They have really done a lot to spruce up the store with a modern look but it still maintains its old general store character, complete with animal skins and heads.
 Notice the big mountain lion pelt above us?
 They are all avid hunters, so most everything dates back to when so and so in the family shot it.
 I love the history of this place!

 Mike was so generous to offer us a ride to and from the dwellings, about 4 miles up the road.
 There we met the ranger Stephanie and had a nice conversation.
-It is a NPS monument, so there is a $10 fee, but it was well worth it.
-There is a really nice loop trail leading to the dwellings, bringing visitors along a gurgling stream and then up through the caves.
+It’s a NPS monument, so there is a $10 fee, but it was well worth it.
+There’s a really nice loop trail leading to the dwellings, bringing visitors along a gurgling stream and then up through the caves.
 They were a lot like the Solado cliff dwellings that I saw in Arizona.
 I’m glad I took the time to see them and be a tourist.